WebDataRocks/pivot-localizations/README.md

 - [Chinese](/zh.json)
 - [Turkish](/tr.json)

+## Usage
+To learn how to translate WebDataRocks into a different language, please refer to the following tutorial: [Language localization](https://www.webdatarocks.com/doc/language-localization/).

-## Contributions
+## Contribution

-Localization files for new languages can be added by creating a new pull request.
+Localization files for new languages can be added by creating a pull request.
 Our team highly appreciates any help.

+## Support
+Feel free to ask WebDataRocks-related questions on [StackOverflow](https://stackoverflow.com/questions/tagged/webdatarocks).